LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

     </script>
 </head>
 ```
-Note: you can ommit the `type="text/javascript"` attribute.
+Note: you can omit the `type="text/javascript"` attribute.

 Or you can work with a separate file, which is preferable: